srikanth-narayanan/Traffic-Sign-Classifier/README.md

 ##### Image Augmentation

 In real life scenario a camera mounted on different vehicles such as passenger car or truck has different perspective of the traffic sign images.
-In order address such a scenario, three image augmentation methods were tested
+Three image augmentation methods were tested

 1. Image Translation - Needed as the traffic sign could be partially blocked in the field of view of the camera.
 The effect of translation is illustrated by an example image before and after the pre processing.

 ![Translate Colour Space][Translate]

-2. Image Rotation - Mild rotation is needed as there situation the traffic sign is seen from uneven road gradient and traffic sign damaged by weather conditions.
+2. Image Rotation - Mild rotation is needed as there are situations the traffic sign is seen from an uneven road gradient or traffic sign damaged by weather conditions.
 The effect of Rotation is illustrated by an example image before and after the pre processing.

 ![Rotate Colour Space][Rotate]